zzyppo/tagged_security_riscv/code/hardfloat/README.md

 Berkeley Hardware Floating-Point Units
 ======================================

 This repository contains hardware floating-point units written in Chisel.
 This library contains parameterized floating-point units for fused multiply-add operations, conversions between integer and floating-point numbers, and conversions between floating-point conversions with different precision.

 **WARNING**:
 These units are works in progress.
-They may not be yet completely free of bugs, nor are they fully optimized.
+They are not yet completely free of bugs, nor are they fully optimized.
+In  particular, the fused multiply-adder is known not to implement the round-to-max and round-to-min rounding modes correctly.

 Recoded Format